jpforcioli/github_howto_jsonrpc_api/014_fortiguard_management.rst

      - ``FPX``

-If you omit both the ``platform`` and the ``product`` attributes, then you will the firmware images list for all platforms/products!
+If you omit both the ``platform`` and the ``product`` attributes, then you will get the firmware images list for all platforms/products!

 .. note::